kavishgandhi/MLProject/index.md

 8. [Presentation Video](#presentation-video)

 # Introduction
 With the advancement of research in the domain of machine learning, one of the active problems is generating sentences with semantic meaning.
 A lot of progress has been made in the field of NLP to perform tasks such as text classification, language modeling, and natural language understanding.
 BERT[1] is designed to pre-train deep bidirectional representations from unlabeled text by jointly conditioning on both the left and right context in all layers.
 As a result, the pre-trained BERT model can be fine-tuned with just one additional output layer to create state-of-the-art models for a wide range of tasks.
 ULMFiT[2] proposed an effective transfer learning method that can be applied to any task in NLP, and introduce techniques that are key for fine-tuning a language model.
 The paper which introduces AWD-LSTM[3], also proposed ways to investigate strategies for regularizing and optimizing LSTM-based models for the specific problem of word-level language modeling - which means building a model which can calculate the joint level probability of what the next word should be, given a sequence of words.
-The approach and results displayed using AWD-LSTM were our main source of inspiration behind our project
+The approach and results displayed using AWD-LSTM were our main source of inspiration behind our project.
 In this project, we plan to leverage and build on top of similar NLP research and fine-tune pre-trained models to generate novel Machine Learning project ideas using transfer learning and classify ML project ideas into different labels.

+### Dataset
 The dataset that we plan to use consists of titles of machine learning projects that students at Stanford’s CS229 class submitted over the years 2004 to 2016 [4] and CS230 class from 2018 to 2021 [5].
 It includes 4388 ideas, and we further categorize the dataset into 8 classes that we use as ground truth labels for supervised classification.

-### Dataset
-The dataset that we plan to use consists of titles of machine learning projects that students at Stanford’s CS229 class submitted over the years 2004 to 2016 [[1]](#references) and CS230 class from 2018 to 2021 [[2]](#references).
-It includes ~4200 ideas, each comprising 5-7 words.
-We further categorize the dataset into ~8 classes that we use as ground truth labels for supervised learning classification.

 # Problem definition
 For courses such as Machine Learning, Deep Learning, and Natural Language Processing, one of the major challenges that students face is to come up with a problem statement or project title.
-Being in a similar situation ourselves, we thought of solving this problem.
+We were also in a similar situation and that's when we thought of solving this problem.
 Our objective is twofold:
-1. To generate a novel machine learning project idea, given a corpus of past ML project ideas.
-(Unsupervised)
+1. Unsupervised: To generate a novel machine learning project idea, given a corpus of past ML project ideas**(done)**
-2. To classify a machine learning project idea into different categories (NLP, Robotics, Vision, Health, Finance) (Supervised)
+2. Supervised: To classify a machine learning project idea into different human-labeled categories such as NLP, Vision, Robotics, Health, Finance, Entertainment, Game AI and Generic ML**(next step)**

 # Methods